skypilot-org/skypilot/docs/source/reference/config.rst

     # Reserved capacity (optional).
     #
     # Whether to prioritize reservations when provisioning clusters on GCP.
 This
-    # is useful when you have `automatically consumed reservation` in your GCP
+    # is useful when you have "automatically consumed" reservations in your GCP
     # project and want to prioritize them over on-demand resources.
     #
     # Default: false.